Getting your Trinity Audio player ready...

 A boxing match isn’t over in a few seconds.
 It can last for many rounds, and each round is super intense!
 Boxers need to be able to keep going, even when they’re tired.
 This is where stamina and endurance come in, and jumping rope is a champion for building both.

-- Fighting Fatigue: Imagine your muscles feeling like jelly after just a short time.
-That’s muscle fatigue!
-Skipping helps your muscles become more efficient at using oxygen, which means they can work harder for longer before getting tired.
-This is a huge advantage in a fight!
+- Fighting Fatigue: Skipping helps your muscles become more efficient at using oxygen, which means they can work harder for longer before getting tired.Â

 Coordination and Rhythm